Piquillacta in Cusco

 What to look out for

-• Wall technique: Stone, adobe, and preserved wall heights shape the impression.
+- Wall construction: Stone, adobe, and preserved wall heights define the impression.

-• Landscape: The South Valley and its proximity to Lucre, Huacarpay, and Rumiqolqa explain the location.
+- Landscape: The Southern Valley and the proximity to Lucre, Huacarpay, and Rumiqolqa explain the location.

 Photo spots

-• Panoramic views over the South Valley, with good long-distance visibility in clear weather
+- Panoramic views over the Southern Valley, with good long-distance visibility in clear weather

 Getting there and combinations

-Access is usually via the paved road Cusco-Urcos-Puno-Arequipa.
-MINCETUR states 32.1 km and about 52 minutes for the route from Cusco to the park's turn-off.
-From the turn-off, it continues to the Museo de Sitio and then on foot to the archaeological area.
+Access is usually via the asphalted Cusco-Urcos-Puno-Arequipa road.
+MINCETUR states 32.1 km and approximately 52 minutes for the route from Cusco to the turn-off for the park.
+From the turn-off, it's on to the Museo de Sitio and then on foot to the archaeological area.

 Popular combinations on the same day

-• Andahuaylillas: Church with famous interior decoration, often part of South Valley tours
+- Andahuaylillas: Church with famous interior, often part of Southern Valley tours

-• Huacarpay: Wetland and lagoon for a nature break and bird watching
+- Huacarpay: Wetlands and lagoon for a nature break and bird watching

-For travel planning, the Transportation in Peru page is also relevant.
+For travel planning, the Transportation in Peru page is also useful.

 Ticket, times and planning

-Practical tip: If combining Tipón, Pikillaqta, and Andahuaylillas, start in the morning.
-The South Valley seems relaxed, but distances and stops take more time than expected.
+Practical tip: If you combine Tipón, Pikillaqta, and Andahuaylillas, you should start in the morning.
+The Southern Valley seems relaxed, but the distances and stops take up more time than expected.

 Practical tips

-• Altitude and sun: The air is thin, and the sun is all the more direct.
-Water, head covering, and sunscreen pay off.
+- Altitude and sun: The air feels thin, and the sun is all the more direct.
+Water, headwear, and sunscreen pay off.

-• Guide: A guide makes the geometry and the ideas of use much more tangible, as many rooms otherwise appear as similar rectangles.
+- Guide: A guide makes the geometry and intended uses much more tangible, as many rooms otherwise appear as similar rectangles.

-Further preparation can be found in the Peru Packing List and the notes on Safety in Peru.
+Further preparation can be found in the Peru packing list and in the tips for safety in Peru.

 Which culture built Piquillacta?

 The construction is attributed to the Wari culture.
-The site is considered a planned Wari city and an important administrative-cultic center in the South Valley of Cusco.
+The site is considered a planned Wari city and an important administrative-cultic center in the Southern Valley of Cusco.

 The official Cusco cultural administration uses Pikillaqta.
 In German and in travel sources, Piquillacta, Pikillacta, and Piki Llaqta are also common.

-How much time is appropriate for the visit?
+How much time is appropriate for a visit?

-A timeframe of 1.5 to 2.5 hours is suitable for a thorough tour.
-More time is worthwhile for strong photographic interest or with a guide, as the complex is large.
+A timeframe of 1.5 to 2.5 hours is suitable for a solid tour.
+More time is worthwhile if you have a strong interest in photography or if you have a guide, as the site is large.

 Is Piquillacta part of the Boleto Turístico del Cusco?